 Some children are challenged by the huge task of learning how to produce words, communicate ideas, and understand concepts.
-Other children need help learning how to swallow.
+Other children need help feeding and learning how to swallow.

 What these challenges have in common is that they are related to the way the mouth works, and in some cases with the way the brain processes language.
 Speech–language pathologists, part of Rusk Rehabilitation, help children at Hassenfeld Children’s Hospital at NYU Langone to overcome these challenges through techniques that involve play, oral exercises, and other therapies.

 You must obtain a physician referral in order for your child to be admitted to any of our pediatric speech–language programs.
-For more information about our pediatric program and services, please call 212-598-6248.
+For more information about treatment for communication disorders, please call 212-598-6248.
+To learn more about our programs for children with feeding and swallowing impairments, please call 212-263-6033.